aws-samples/amazon-forecast-samples/README.md

 1. Evaluate a model's performance based on real observations.
 1. How to evaluate the value of a Forecast compared to another.

+## Agenda

+The steps below outline the process of building your own time-series prediction models, evaluating them, and then cleaning up all of yuour resources to prevent any unwanted charges.
+To get started execute the following steps.

+1. Deploy the CloudFormation Template below or build a local Jupyter environment with the AWS CLI installed and configured for your IAM account.
+1. `1.Getting_Data_Ready.ipynb` - Guides you through preparing your dataset to be used with Amazon Forecast.
+1. `2.Building_Your_Predictor.ipynb` - Explains how to use the dataset you prepared to build your first model.
+1. `3.Evaluating_Your_Predictor.ipynb` - Takes the model you just created and evaluates its performance against real observed measurements.

+Each notebook can be found within the `notebooks` folder in this project.

 ## Prerequisites

 1. An AWS Account